 - Threaten to hurt or kill you or your children?

-Pack a bag and keep it in a safe place such as work or a friend's house.
-Include the following for you and your children:
+2. Pack a bag with the following items and keep it in a safe place like work or a friend's house, in case you need to leave suddenly.

 - Clothes and money